google-deepmind/mujoco/doc/XMLreference.rst

    runtime this value scales the solver cost and gradient used for early termination.
 :at:`meansize`: :at-val:`real, optional`
    If this attribute is specified, it replaces the value of ``mjModel.stat.meansize`` computed by the compiler.
-At runtime this value multiplies the attributes of the :ref:`scale <scale>` element above, and acts as their length unit.
-If specific lengths are desired, it can be convenient to set :at:`meansize` to a round number like 1 or 0.01 so that :ref:`scale <scale>` values are in recognized length units.
+At runtime this value multiplies the attributes of the :ref:`scale <visual-scale>` element above, and acts as their length unit.
+If specific lengths are desired, it can be convenient to set :at:`meansize` to a round number like 1 or 0.01 so that :ref:`scale <visual-scale>` values are in recognized length units.
 This is the only semantic of :at:`meansize` and setting it has no other side-effect.
 The automatically computed value is heuristic, representing the average body radius.
 The heuristic is based on geom sizes when present, the distances between joints when present, and the sizes of the body equivalent inertia boxes.
 :at:`extent`: :at-val:`real, optional`
    If this attribute is specified, it replaces the value of mjModel.stat.extent computed by the compiler.
 The computed value is half the side of the bounding box of the model in the initial configuration.
-At runtime this value is multiplied by some of the attributes of the :ref:`map <map>` element above.
+At runtime this value is multiplied by some of the attributes of the :ref:`map <visual-map>` element above.
 When the model is first loaded, the free camera's initial distance from the :at:`center` (see below) is 1.5 times the :at:`extent`.
 Must be strictly positive.
 :at:`center`: :at-val:`real(3), optional`
    If this attribute is specified, it replaces the value of mjModel.stat.center computed by the compiler.
 The computed